 channel.
 Channels can have thousands of sites assigned to

-request to add and remove entire lists of sites from a channel. - Managing the entire targeting suite of a line item.
-Targeting is complex
+request to add and remove numerous sites or replace the entire contents a channel, respectively. - Managing the entire targeting suite of an advertiser.
+A resource's

 Cache and check regularly used IDs